-- (1) As of the date of this disclosure no grants have vested. - (2) Includes 2018 STIP awards paid in March 2019 and CPD awards paid in cash.
+(1) As of the date of this disclosure no grants have vested.

+(2) Includes 2019 STIP awards paid in March 2020 and 2017 Discretionary LTIP awards paid in December 2019.

 EXECUTIVE EMPLOYMENT AGREEMENTS

 Each of the NEOs employed by the Corporation as of the date hereof, being David Eva, Andrew Kennedy, Aileen Gien and Patrick Leitch, has entered into an employment agreement with the Corporation that includes provisions relating to the NEO's salary, benefits and incentive compensation.
 In addition, each NEO's employment agreement contains provisions relating to the termination of the NEO's employment: (a) for cause and (b) without cause.
 Mr. Eva's and Mr. Kennedy's employment agreements contain provisions relating to the termination of the NEO's employment in relation to a change of control.
 These provisions are summarized below.